-Is there a condition to our effecting the Reverse/Forward Stock Split?
+Other than obtaining shareholder approval, is there a condition to our effecting the Reverse/Forward Stock Split?

 No. However, even if the Reverse/Forward Stock Split is approved by shareholders at the Special Meeting, the Board of Directors may determine not to implement the Reverse/Forward Stock Split if it subsequently determines that the Reverse/Forward Stock Split is not in our best interests.
 See "Special Factors - Termination of the Reverse/Forward Stock Split" beginning on page 39.